mysociety/fixmystreet/install/ami.md

     fms@ip-10-58-191-98:~$ cd fixmystreet
     fms@ip-10-58-191-98:~/fixmystreet$ nano conf/general.yml

-You should set `EMAIL_CONTACT` to your email address.
-For outgoing email to work, you will either need to set the `SMTP_SMARTHOST` variable in the same file, or configure an MTA on the server so that the default (`localhost`) will work.
+You should set `CONTACT_EMAIL` and `DO_NOT_REPLY_EMAIL` to your email address or whatever you wish to use. postfix is installed so that outgoing email will work, but this may need further configuration.

 Then you should restart the Catalyst FastCGI server with: